rwxrob/cmdbox/README.md

 ## How It Works

-The magic of *CmdBox* comes from the clean separation of *Commands* into their own files --- or even separate packages imported as `_` with their own Git repos --- and composing them into a single multicall binary that contains an internal register of these Commands.
-This is accomplished through simple, judicious use of the `init()` function in each file.
+The magic of *cmdbox* comes from the clean separation of *Commands* into their own files --- or even separate packages imported as "side-effects" (`_`) with their own Git repos --- and composing them into a single multicall binary that contains an internal register of these Commands.
+This is accomplished through simple, judicious use of the `init()` function.
 This approach incurs no more performance hit than would already be required for any other such solution and is 100% safe for concurrency.

-By the time the command-line application's `main()` function is called all it has to do is `cmdbox.Execute()` to execute the top-level command.
+By the time the command-line application's `main()` function is called all it has to do is `cmdbox.Execute()` the top-level command.
 A typical `main.go` needs no more than three lines:

 ```go
 package main